Facts & Trivia

 Winnipeg – creative, intelligent and culturally diverse

-Winnipeg is the vibrant capital of Manitoba, located at the geographical centre of North America.
+Winnipeg is the vibrant capital of Manitoba, located in the heart of the continent.
 Richly steeped in history, Winnipeg’s multicultural birthplace is marked at the junction of the Red and the Assiniboine Rivers, now a green urban oasis known as The Forks.
 Recognized as the 2010 Culture Capital of Canada, Winnipeg is a mid-sized city of over 740,000 culturally diverse people, who bring a cosmopolitan, international flair to the city, as well as a warm welcoming spirit.
 The city’s diverse cultural make-up shines brightly through its globally inspired cuisine, wide array of world-class arts, culture and festivals, many one-of-a-kind shops and trendy boutiques, and widespread opportunity to experience the wonders of nature and breathtaking prairie scenery throughout the seasons.

 The Peg, Peg City, The Slurpee Capital of the World, Winterpeg, The Windy City, The City of Rivers, Gateway to Western Canada, Christmas Capital of Canada, The Centre of Canada